Julio Arce

-Julio Andres Arce (born October 27, 1989) is an American mixed martial artist.
+Julio Arce (born October 27, 1989) is an American mixed martial artist.
 He was the former Ring of Combat bantamweight and featherweight champion.
 He also won the Golden Gloves 2011 Championship.
-Arce currently competes in the Bantamweight division in the UFC.
+Arce competed in the Bantamweight division in the UFC.

 Background

 Arce was born in Florida but moved to Colombia as a child, returning stateside around the age of ten.
 He graduated from Benjamin N. Cardozo High School and got his associate degree in business afterwards.

 At fourteen and weighing 200 pounds, Arce joined Team Tiger Schulmann combat gym to lose weight.
 He started training, competed in kickboxing, and won the New York Golden Gloves championship in 2011 in boxing prior to transitioning to MMA in 2012.

 Mixed martial arts career

 Early career

-Arce started his professional MMA career since 2012 and fought most of his fights in Ring of Combat promotion and he was the bantamweight and featherweight champion.
+Arce started his professional MMA career in 2012 and fought most of his fights in Ring of Combat promotion and he was the bantamweight and featherweight champion.
 He amassed a record of 8–1 before signed by UFC.